RustyYato/generic-field-projection/intrusive_collections_examples/README.md

 the
 [`generic-field-projection`](https://github.com/RustyYato/generic-field-projection/tree/master/core)
-crate, but also make it clear as to why that crate (and intrusive collections in general are useful).
+crate, but also make it clear as to why that crate (and intrusive collections in general) are useful.
 The code in this crate is not optimized; the main criteria for the implementations was for use as teaching tools.
 As a result, their performance is low.
-We leave to others (maybe you!) to improve the performance of this code.
+We leave it to others (maybe you!) to improve the performance of this code.

 ## Intrusive Collections